plon-Susk7/verbump/operators/power/README.md

 This is a basic readme for this file!
 Yes it is!
+Lil bit of changes here!